 Making Smoothie With Mechanical Food Chopper

-If automatic is not your preferred route, you can always go mechanical.
+If the electric appliance is not your preferred route, you can always go mechanical.
 The noise of your regular blender can be annoying at times.
-To avoid using a non-electric chopper and a food processor, you can just turn by hand.
+To avoid using a non-electric chopper, you can just turn it by hand.

 This cool gadget does not need any electricity.
-It comes in a compact size that you can carry along on long tours and vacations.
-If the weather is beautiful outside, this can also be your best friend for some outdoor smoothie making.
+It comes in a compact size that you can carry along on your trips and vacations.
+If the weather is beautiful outside, it can also be your best friend for some outdoor smoothie making.

-A single soft fruit such as a banana, mango, or peach adds a cup of liquid – water, milk, or greek yogurt to this great little device.
-Next, turn the handle on top a few times until the mixture is as smooth as you want it to be.
+Chop a single soft fruit such as a banana, mango, or peach by pressing the handle on top a few times until the mixture is as smooth as you want it to be.
 Then add a cup of water, milk, or greek yogurt to the chopped fruit.

 A great, noiseless drink can thus be made with the help of a mechanical chopper.
 You can make a lovely dessert anywhere with this kind of device.

 Making Smoothie With Hand Mixer

 No blender, no problem.
-When you want to have a refreshing smoothie, you can always turn to your electric mixer to support the mixing department.
-While using an electric mixer, you have to make sure that the power is not set too high.
+When you want to have a refreshing no blender smoothie, you can always turn to your electric hand mixer to support the mixing department.
+While using an electric mixer, you have to ensure that the power is not too high.

-First, chop the fruits and mash them by hand, if you can, in very soft fruit such as bananas or peaches.
+First, chop the fruits and mash them by hand.
+If you can, choose very soft fruit such as bananas or peaches.
 You can also use your food processor or immersion blender to chop up the fruits, doing a much better job without the mess.

 In the mixing bowl, lower the blades of the mixer and turn the power to low.
-The electric mixer will blend the ingredients together until they reach a nearly smooth texture.
+The electric mixer will blend the ingredients until they reach a nearly smooth texture.
 The fruit may turn out to be a little lumpy with this method.
 Lumps are alright as long as the ingredients have been mixed.